syncfusion-content/maui-docs/MAUI/Calendar/headers.md

 ![change-header-appearance-in-maui-calendar](images/header/change-header-appearance-in-maui-calendar.png)

 ## View header
-You can customize all the properties of the View Header using [HeaderView].
-By using this property you can customize the Background, Height, TextFormat and TextStyle in the Calendar.
+You can customize all the properties of the View Header using `HeaderView`.
+By using this property, you can customize the Background, Height, TextFormat, and TextStyle of the Calendar.

 ### Customize view header height
-You can customize the View Header height `Calendar` by using the `Height` property.
+You can customize the view Header height `Calendar` by using the `Height` property.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}